fr33m1nd/C_Write-Read-Text.File/README.md

 <br>

 2. Read_File.c will read the text file, store the data into a structure array and format it neatly.
-The array will then be processed in one of eight ways, depending on the user’s choice.
+The array will then be processed in one of ten ways, depending on the user’s choice.

     The user’s options include:
     * Total Households Surveyed